Apfirebolt/svelte-kit-portfolio/README.md

 - Display a gallery of images with a responsive layout.
 - Highlight projects with detailed descriptions and links.
 - Fully responsive design for desktop and mobile devices.
+- Built-in Svelte store is used for state management, it only calls API for the first time.
+Then, it uses data from the store.

 ### Technologies Used
 - **SvelteKit**: A modern framework for building fast and scalable web applications.